Expectations. We have them of ourselves; we have them of others.

 Flexing this muscle takes practice.
 Moving from unconscious behaviour to conscious living will take time.
 It will be work.
 It is very worthwhile work and highly rewarding.
 Already, I have seen many positive shifts in my life and business from challenging my mindset and adjusting my expectations.

-As entrepreneurs we simply cannot wait for ‘Right’ – we must get things DONE and out into the world.
+As leaders, creatives and entrepreneurs we simply cannot wait for ‘right‘ – we must get things DONE and out into the world.